souptik-samanta/rpi-api/README.md

 ---

-## Testing the API

-You can test the API using command-line tools like `curl` or applications like [Postman](https://www.postman.com/).
-The examples above provide guidance on how to interact with each endpoint.

----

 ## Notes

-- **Health Logging**: Health logs are stored in an SQLite database.
+* **Health Logging**: Health logs are stored in an SQLite database.
 User credentials should be handled securely.
-- **BMI Calculation**: The BMI value provided is a general indicator; for a comprehensive health assessment, please consult a professional.
+* **BMI Calculation**: The BMI value provided is a general indicator; for a comprehensive health assessment, please consult a professional.
-- **Geolocation**: The accuracy of the geolocation information is dependent on the underlying geoip service.
+* **Geolocation**: The accuracy of the geolocation information is dependent on the underlying geoip service.
-- **Email Sending**: Ensure you provide valid email credentials.
+* **Email Sending**: Ensure you provide valid email credentials.
 This endpoint uses nodemailer to send emails.
-- **URL Shortener**: Each shortened URL is unique, and the API tracks the number of clicks for each.
+* **URL Shortener**: Each shortened URL is unique, and the API tracks the number of clicks for each.

----